Scrumpis/dndsR/README.md

 Recommended for large-scale analysis.
 There is also an [R.md vignette](https://github.com/Scrumpis/dndsR/blob/main/dndsR-test-vignette.Rmd) for users who want to work in Rstudio or similar.
 All commands allow single or batch comparisons.
 All functions will produce outputs for both the query and subject of a comparison by default.

 ### Sample comparison_file
-dndsR was built to run batches of comparisons which takes as input a space or tab separated text file (comparison_file) containing: comparison_basename, "query_fasta", "query_gff3", "subject_fasta", "subject_gff3".
+dndsR was built to run batches of comparisons and can optionally take as input a space or tab separated text file (comparison_file) containing: comparison_basename, "query_fasta", "query_gff3", "subject_fasta", "subject_gff3".
 Example:
 ```
 Cform_v_Calbum "/path_to/Cformosanum.fasta" "/path_to/Cformosanum.gff" "/path_to/Calbum.fasta" "/path_to/Calbum.gff"